karajones/capture/README.md

+# Tutorials and scripts for plethodontid capture kit

 The scripts and tutorials here are intended to work with the DNA capture bait kit I designed for *Desmognathus* salamanders (family: Plethodontidae).
 The capture kit itself works with varying degrees of success with other genera I’ve tested it against within Plethodontidae (*Plethodon*, *Eurycea*, and *Gyrinophilus*).
 The scripts and analyses here should work for any capture kit or similar type of data.
 I’ll be adding more scripts and analyses in the near future.

 ### How the baits were built